Senaru, Indonesia: What to pack, what to wear, and when to go [2023]

 Airlines charge huge prices for overweight luggage.
 Save money with this

-A plug adapter that supports outlet types C and F. Be sure to choose the necessary kind.
-The vast majority of adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Check that you pick the correct type.
+The vast majority of adapters available are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 What to wear/what to pack: